 Small and simple tasks can be delegated to children during dinner preparation.
 Simple tasks, depending on their age could be:

-Placing dinner rolls in a pan- crescent rolls are easy!
+- Placing dinner rolls in a pan- crescent rolls is easy!

 This bonding opportunity is also the perfect time to educate your children about safety in the kitchen as well as food safety.
 Make sure they understand they should not turn anything on or use tools in the kitchen without adult supervision.
 Cabinets and drawers should have safety hinges or locks for young children.
 One cabinet can be left for children to play in that has safe items (i.e., Tupperware, spatulas, cups).
 Make sure children understand the importance of washing hands before handling food.
 Help them to understand the importance of wiping down countertops when handling raw foods, such as eggs and chicken.

 What’s your favorite Thanksgiving recipe or tradition?
 We would love to hear about it.
 Happy Thanksgiving from our family to yours!!!

 - 2 ¼ lbs. sweet potatoes, peeled & chopped

 - 1 tsp. salt

 - 2 Tbsp.
 Chilled butter cut into small pieces